Verify your certified documents instantly with OathsVault™—just scan the QR code.

 “System and Method for Digital Certification of True Copies of Documents.”

-This patent filing underscores our commitment to legal compliance, technical innovation, and fraud prevention within South Africa’s digital certification landscape.
+This patent filing reflects our commitment to legal compliance, technical innovation, and fraud prevention within South Africa’s digital certification landscape.

 For legal, institutional, or regulatory inquiries, please contact: compliance@oaths.co.za